jairomelo/ph_testing/report.md

     open_new_tab(os.getcwd() + filename)
 ```

-Or it could be wrote more synthetic, avoiding the wraper variable:
+Or it can be written more simply, avoiding using the wraper variable:

 ```
 # Given name of calling program, a url and a string to wrap,